immortals-ume/dsa/java/src/main/java/com/immortals/ds/queue/Readme.md

       Here's a brief explanation of how a deque works with a doubly-linked list-based implementation:

-      In a doubly-linked list-based deque, each element is represented as a node containing data and references to the next and previous elements.
+      In a doubly-linked list-based deque, each element is represented as a graphNode containing data and references to the next and previous elements.
-      The addFront operation creates a new node and updates references to insert the node at the front.
+      The addFront operation creates a new graphNode and updates references to insert the graphNode at the front.
-      The addRear operation creates a new node and updates references to insert the node at the rear.
+      The addRear operation creates a new graphNode and updates references to insert the graphNode at the rear.
-      The removeFront operation removes the front node and updates references accordingly.
+      The removeFront operation removes the front graphNode and updates references accordingly.
-      The removeRear operation removes the rear node and updates references accordingly.
+      The removeRear operation removes the rear graphNode and updates references accordingly.
       The peekFront and peekRear operations simply return the data of the front and rear nodes without modifying the deque's structure.

       Deques are a versatile data structure and find applications in various algorithms, such as deque-based breadth-first search (BFS), implementing certain data structures like a queue or stack, and solving problems that require efficient manipulation of elements at both ends of a collection.